-Before I go any further to state my case, I apologize in advance if Shyamalan, or any of the film’s producers, already addressed this.
-After excavating the bowels of Google, and scrolling through the iMDB trivia section, I haven’t found anything related to Anna Crowe being a clairvoyant.
+Before I go further to state my case, I apologize in advance if Shyamalan, or any of the film’s producers, already addressed this.
+After excavating the bowels of Google and scrolling through the iMDB trivia section, I haven’t found anything related to Anna Crowe being a clairvoyant.

 So, without further ado, let’s get into the theory.

 I posit that Anna Crowe, Malcolm’s wife, shares the same ability to see and speak to the dead.
 Because Anna is a background character with minimal screen time, the hints and allusions are easy to dismiss.
 Viewers spend the majority of the film focusing on Cole and Malcolm and forget there are other characters who may have these abilities.

 Let’s focus on what these abilities are.
 During Cole’s infamous “I see dead people” revelation to Dr. Crowe, he lists three “rules” that govern the departed.

 - They only see what they want to see, and